All the beautiful photos featured in this spring birdwatching post were taken by Whistler wildlife photographer, Liz Barrett.

 The American coot is a species of rail, but can often be found mixing with a variety of duck species.
 Their black heads, red eyes and white beaks make them easy to identify, and the photograph on the sign also helps!

-During migration, large flocks of ducks, some containing hundreds of birds, can be seen bobbing on Green Lake.
+During spring birdwatching, large flocks of ducks, some containing hundreds of birds, can be seen bobbing on Green Lake as they take a break while migrating.
 The sheer number of birds is an impressive sight and a good reminder of how many animals depend on Whistler’s unique lakes for their survival.